Grothendieck Duality theories -- abstract and concrete, I: pseudo-coherent finite maps: Introduction

 Section~\ref{pc finite} below is devoted to doing this for certain finite maps, section~\ref{affex} to translation into commutative\kf-algebra terms.
 Beyond (i)--(v), there being an endless number of maps that can be categorically deduced, only a few salient examples will be examined closely, such as the maps

 associated with a finite map $f\colon X\to Y\<$.
 (See~\ref{flat and tensor} and~\ref{flat and hom}.)

-It is intended that smooth $\sE$-maps will be treated in the second part of this exposition.
-For such maps, basic results---even for the context of formal schemes---can be found in \cite{NSa} and \cite{NSb}.
+It is intended that smooth $\sE$-maps will be treated in a subsequent part of this exposition.
+For such maps, basic results---even for the context of formal schemes---can be found in \cite{NS}.

 \end{cosa}